-Section 3699 (c)(1) is amended to remove the phrase "in a timely fashion" and replace it with "and postmarked or received by the Department of Conservation on or before July 1 following the reporting calendar year" in regards to criteria for the SMGB to have jurisdiction for the low gross exemption appeal.
+This sub-section is also amended to add "postmarked or received by the Department of Conservation on or before July 1 following the calendar reporting year" in regards to criteria for the SMGB to have jurisdiction for the low gross exemption appeal.
 The purpose of this changes is to clarify and make specific PRC sections 2207(d)(1) and (d)(2)(A).
 This change is necessary because the current regulation's phrase of "in a timely fashion" is vague and creates ambiguity.
 Additionally, this change is necessary to make the regulatory text consistent throughout the entire section.